mitsuba-renderer/drjit/docs/what.rst

 you write code that "looks" like a scalar program, and Dr.Jit will efficiently run it many times in parallel.
 In contrast to tensor-based systems, there is no ambiguity about how this parallelization should take place.
-Because of the typed nature of Dr.Jit, operations like :py:func:`drjit.linspace` take the desired return type as a mandatory first argument.
+Because of the typed nature of Dr.Jit, many operations (e.g., :py:func:`drjit.linspace`) take the desired return type as a mandatory first argument.

 Let's now look at how *tracing* can be used to assemble a parallel